eliptr/grid_path_finder/README.md

 <grid> (row by row, top to bottom)

-dimension: Integer for the size of the square grid (e.g., 10). start_x, start_y: Starting position of the vacuum. target_x, target_y: Target location to reach.
+- dimension: Integer for the size of the square grid (e.g., 10).
+- start_x, start_y: Starting position of the vacuum.
+- target_x, target_y: Target location to reach.
-grid: A grid of 0s (empty space) and 1s (obstacles), read top to bottom and left to right.
+- grid: A grid of 0s (empty space) and 1s (obstacles), read top to bottom and left to right.

-How to Build & Run
+- how to build and run
   bash
   gcc -o finder finder.c -lm
   ./finder < input.txt

+## example
+- input.txt:

 5

 0 0

 4 4

 00000

 00100

 00100

 00100

 00000

-Output
+- Output:
-The path as a string of directions (e.g., RRRRDDDD).
+  - The path as a string of directions (e.g., RRRRDDDD).
-The updated grid with the path marked:
+  - The updated grid with the path marked:
-2 for visited path
+  - 2 for visited path
-3 for start and target positions
+  - 3 for start and target positions

-How It Works
+## How It Works
-Corner Detection: Identifies all corner points in the map that the vacuum can use to change direction.
+- Corner Detection: Identifies all corner points in the map that the vacuum can use to change direction.

-Pathfinding: Uses a simplified custom A* algorithm prioritizing shortest travel distance and fewer turns.
+- Pathfinding: Uses a simplified custom A* algorithm prioritizing shortest travel distance and fewer turns.

-Traversal Logic: Moves in straight lines between valid corners or endpoints only when the path is clear.
+- Traversal Logic: Moves in straight lines between valid corners or endpoints only when the path is clear.

-Limitations
-Supports only axis-aligned movement (no diagonal).
+##Limitations
 Assumes a square grid.

 No real-time interactivity — input and output are done via terminal.